 Another technique that Oliver uses throughout the poem is engaging with the conditional tense.
 When writing things in conditional, they have not happened, it is just a possibility.
 It is exactly these uncertain possibilities which give rise of Oliver’s worries, with her reliance on the conditional tense reflecting her innate connection with the anxiety that things in the future could go wrong.

-I Worried Analysis
+Analysis of I Worried

 The poem begins with a short statement which serves to exemplify the whole poem.
-‘I worried a lot’, both echoing the title and also instantly engaging the reader with the central problem addressed within I Worried.
+‘I worried a lot’, both echoing the title and also instantly engaging the reader with the central problem addressed within ‘I Worried’.
 The key verb here also typifies Oliver’s state of anxiety, worries and anxiety going hand in hand.

 The first stanza explores different things that could possibly go wrong.
 Oliver is unsure, ‘will the garden grow’, beginning with a more domestic issue that is close to Oliver.
 Next, she progresses to larger ideas, ‘will the rivers flow in the right direction’, a strange take on the movements of water, something that has popped into her head seemingly out of nowhere and is now worrying her.
-Oliver’s worries get even more serious, ‘will the earth turn’, her anxiety inducing her into a panic about the state of the earth’s rotation.
+Oliver’s worries get even more serious, ‘will the earth turn’, her anxiety-inducing her into a panic about the state of the earth’s rotation.

 Following these ideas, Oliver singles herself out, all these problems falling upon the ‘I’ pronoun.
 She believes that if things do go wrong, she will have to figure out how to fix them herself.
-This is a lonely image, and one that again induces anxiety as Oliver struggles to plan for these disaster situations.
+This is a lonely image and one that again induces anxiety as Oliver struggles to plan for these disaster situations.
 The conditionality of ‘if not’ further suggests the possibility of these scenarios, with Oliver planning for an ‘if’, inducing anxiety for something that probably will never happen.

-The use of pronoun is repeated throughout this stanza, all Oliver’s problems falling upon ‘I’.
+The use of the pronoun is repeated throughout this stanza, all Oliver’s problems falling upon ‘I’.
 The quadruple repetition of close phrases ‘Was I’, ‘ will I’, ‘Can I’, ‘Was I’, all compound the sense of this conditionality enforcing Oliver’s anxiety.
-She is worrying about things that are not actual happening, subjecting herself to panic for (as she realises by the end of the poem) essentially nothing.
-The lack of connectives, instead Oliver relying on asyndeton within this stanza, furthers the sense of chaos, the rhythm of the stanza speeding up and feeling overwhelming to the reader.
+She is worrying about things that are not actually happening, subjecting herself to panic for (as she realizes by the end of the poem) essentially nothing.
+The lack of connectives, instead of Oliver relying on asyndeton within this stanza, furthers the sense of chaos, the rhythm of the stanza speeding up and feeling overwhelming to the reader.
 Oliver is trying to capture a sense of panic.

-The idea of ’sing[ing]’ is introduced as a symbol of suggesting freedom form anxiety.
+The idea of ’sing[ing]’ is introduced as a symbol of suggesting freedom from anxiety.
 Only when Oliver has passed through her worries will she ‘ever be able to sing’, doubting her abilities while she must deal with all the conditional terrors which might occur.

-There is a moment of self doubt, with Oliver saying that she is ‘hopeless’, for ‘even the sparrows can do it’.
+There is a moment of self-doubt, with Oliver saying that she is ‘hopeless’, for ‘even the sparrows can do it’.
 Oliver is comparing herself to other things, which produces another sense of anxiety and worry.
-Comparing oneself to another is pointless, a million seemingly insubstantial circumstances have happened to other people, you are never the same as someone else and therefore why compare yourself.
+Comparing oneself to another is pointless, a million seemingly insubstantial circumstances have happened to other people, you are never the same as someone else, and therefore why compare yourself.
 Oliver is pointing out that all comparing does is make you feel worse about yourself.
 Especially as we see these comparisons, here a human to a bird, are totally ridiculous and uncalled for.

 The final stanza focuses on overcoming anxiety.
 Oliver uses ‘finally’ to begin the stanza, showing that this feat of overcoming is not something simple, it is something that must be worked at and will not be easy to achieve.
-It is only in her ‘old body’ the age of the voice being the key focus, that she has learnt to escape anxiety.
+It is only in her ‘old body’ the age of the voice being the key focus, that she has learned to escape anxiety.
 It has taken a whole life of worry to come out the other side.